MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ErrorCode** - Total time spent

+- **IsAugmetationScenario** – indicates if the augmentation loop is responsible for initializing the Office Solutions Framework control

 - **IsDebug** - indicates if session is a debug session

 - **NumberOfAddinsActivated** - Counter of add-ins activated